vatpac-technology/pilot-procedures/docs/radio-telephony/Uncontrolled Airspace/enroute.md

     "EWQ, departed YQLP 18, tracking 076, climbing to F130, estimating CV at 51"

 ### Descent
-As you approach top of descent, ATC will provide a clearance to leave CTA (if required) and a traffic statement for your arrival, as well as the current area QNH.
+As you approach top of descent, ATC will provide a clearance to leave CTA (if required) and a traffic statement for your arrival, as well as the current area QNH (if cruising above the transition layer).

 !!! example
     **ISA**: "EWQ, when ready leave controlled airspace descending, no reported IFR traffic, area QNH 1021"